EternityForest/AnyoneCanDoIt/README.md

 Things not meant to separate should not be able to easily, or should at least be able to stick together by themselves.

-None of this "hold these three parts in place while you insert rod X" busisness.
+None of this "hold these three parts in place while you insert rod X" business.

-Valuable items such as keys and wallets can be tethred to the inside of pockets using carabineers and grommets.
+Valuable items such as keys and wallets can be tethred to the inside of pockets using carabiners and grommets.
 Pens can be affixed to clipboards.

 Where periodic separation is required, a slipped knot, highwayman's hitch, or mechanical device should be used, but only one that requires definitive action to separate.